dangormanjr/dangormanjr.github.io/digital-and-collaborative-projects.md

 Fall 2020 production of *The Government Inspector*, University of Rochester International Theatre Program.
 Directed by Nigel Maister.

-* Mellon Fellowship consultant (unpaid position), Aug.
-2020–Present.
+* Mellon Fellowship consultant (unpaid position), Aug.–Dec.
+2020.

 * Reviewed streaming platforms and software with staff from the UR Digital Scholarship Lab; shared recommendations for best practices with the director; co-wrote educational materials for the cast and crew; participated in test streaming recordings (OBS Ninja).